stinethebean/DevCampTraining/06.Hook into SharePoint APIs with Android/hands-on-lab.md

     ![](img/12_create_application_1.png)

-07. For the Redirect Uri field enter "`http://android/redirect`".
+07. For the Redirect Uri field enter "`http://android/complete`".

     ![](img/12_create_application_2.png)

-08. When the app has been created, navigate to the Screen for that app.
+08. When the app has been created, navigate to the screen for that app.

     ![](img/13_navigate_to_app_page.png)